 Also, in the checkout process, try to capture the email and phone number of the customer for potential abandoned cart recovery.

-Here are some great examples of cart recovery emails.
+Here are some great examples of cart recovery emails from brands on Shopify.

 For more, check out the best abandoned cart email examples.